victorakaps/victorakaps/README.md

 ---
 Newbie trying everything, i like making telegram bots, mobile apps, web scarpping, making/working with API(s) and automating stuff..

-While I keep busy grasping courses, I still make time to develop new applications sometime creation's of my mind but most of the time inspired from other's work.
+While I keep busy grasping and learning new tech, I still make time to develop new applications sometime creation's of my mind but most of the time inspired from other's work.
 Love Open Source Community for that ❤️.

 ### Connect with me: